 When you make the conscious decision to eat fast food, you know you're choosing to eat food with ingredients you normally wouldn't want to consume.
 You may not realize, though, that the packaging may be adding unwanted things to your food, too.

 In order to keep the water, oil and other liquids that can soak through food packaging at bay, synthetic chemicals that resist heat and grease are added to the wrappers and boxes.
-But these chemicals, known as per- and polyfluoroalkyl substances (PFASs), can leak into food, a new study shows.
-And they have been found in almost every American who has been tested for them, as well as in animals like polar bears, which should never get near fast food or its packaging, a previous study showed.
+But these chemicals, known as per- and polyfluoroalkyl substances (PFASs), can leak into food, a 2017 study shows.
+They have been found in almost every American who has been tested for them, a previous study showed, as well as in animals like polar bears, which should never get near fast food or its packaging.

 These PFASs, which are the same chemicals used in nonstick cookware, are believed to cause a variety of health issues including thyroid disease, delayed puberty and infertility.
 Studies have shown that the PFASs in food packaging are much more likely to leach into food when the food is hot or oily, just like the the chemicals on the nonstick cookware can leach into food when it is hot or has oil in it.